narwhalacademy/zebra-crossing/README.md

 **Encryption** is the process of scrambling or encoding information to make it unreadable to passers-by and prevent unauthorized access.
 People often categorize **encryption** into these three types:

 1. **No encryption:** Any third party can intercept the data and read it as-is.
 Often called "plaintext."
 2. **Standard encryption:** Data is encrypted so that intercepting third parties cannot read it, but the platform being used to send the data (e.g. Facebook Messenger) can unscramble and read it.
-The platform may hand the unscrambled data to courts or government agencies if ordered to do so.
+The platform may hand the unscrambled data to courts if ordered to do so.
 3. **End-to-end encryption:** Only the original sender and receiver can read the data.
 The platform being used to send the data only has the scrambled, unreadable version.
-So if courts or government agencies order the platform to hand over the data, there's nothing useful to hand over.
+So if courts order the platform to hand over the data, there's nothing useful to hand over.

 ### 🧩 Metadata